appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 3. Select the columns that you want to make editable, for instance `name` and `phone`.

-4. Create a new UPDATE query with `updatedRow` reference property:
+4. Create an UPDATE query using the `updatedRow` reference property to fetch all the information related to the row that was recently modified.

 ```sql
 UPDATE users SET